 9. A Lesson In Borrowing and Lending From The Gold Lender

-Mathon, the gold lender is approached by Rodan, the spearmaker, who has been paid a fortune of fifty gold pieces.
+Mathon, the gold lender, is approached by Rodan, the spearmaker, who earned a fortune of fifty gold pieces.
 Rodan’s sister wants him to lend his money to her husband because he cannot seem to make enough earnings on his own.
 Mathon provides counsel to Rodan based on his largely successful lending experience.

 “Can the loan be well made if the borrower cannot pay?

 Mathon shares the ways he makes loans if the borrower can demonstrate: